Tractable Resource Management with Uplink Decoupled Millimeter-Wave Overlay in Ultra-Dense Cellular Networks: System Model

 For mmW, DL/UL resources are allocated in a time-division duplex (TDD) manner via adjusting the mmW UL allocation ratio $\beta_m$.
 While mmW DL operates with the entire $W_m$, mmW UL operations only utilize $\WMUL < \WM$ due to the PAPR outage at mobile users in return for the use of huge $W_m$ (see Fig.~\ref{Fig:Network}).
-Specific mmW UL PAPR outage constraint is deferred to Section IV.

-Note that the said mmW UL PAPR bottleneck can be relaxed via single-carrier frequency-division multiple access (SC-FDMA).
-Increasing $\WMUL$ close to $\WM$ in such a scenario, however, still brings about another bottleneck.
-For instance, the sampling rate of analog-to-digital converter (ADC) should be at least $2 \WMUL$ according to Nyquist-Shannon theorem.
-This huge sampling rate becomes an UL bottleneck by linearly increasing ADC power consumption at mobile users \cite{ADC:05}, incorporated in future work.
+Under using single-carrier frequency-division multiple access (SC-FDMA) at mmW UL transmissions, the said UL PAPR bottleneck can be relaxed.
+Nevertheless, $\WMUL$ is still delimited due to huge sampling rate at mmW transmissions.
+According to Nyquist-Shannon theorem, the sampling rate at DAC should satisfy at least $2 \WMUL$.
+The bottleneck then becomes the power limitation at DAC whose dissipated power increases along with the sampling rate, or $\WMUL$ \cite{SamsungDAC:14}.
+Specific mmW UL PAPR outage constraint and DAC power limitation are deferred to Section \ref{Sect:LimitedUL}.

 For $\mu$W, DL/UL resource allocation follows TDD via adjusting $\mu$W UL allocation ratio $\beta_\mu$.
 This model is also able to capture FDD based $\mu$W operations whose UL spectrum allocation is $\beta_\mu W_\mu$.
-In any cases, $\mu$W bandwidth $\WMu$ is much smaller than $\WM$, and therefore $\mu$W UL operations are assumed to be free from the PAPR outage at mobile users.
+In any cases, $\mu$W bandwidth $\WMu$ is much smaller than $\WM$, and therefore $\mu$W UL operations are assumed to be free from the PAPR outage and DAC power limitation at mobile users.